• Home

 Print Recipe Pin Recipe Rate this Recipe

-These are, without a doubt, The Best Instant Pot Chicken Carnitas ever!
+These are, without a doubt, the best Instant Pot Chicken Carnitas ever!
 Made quickly in the pressure cooker, the shredded chicken turns out juicy, tender, and crispy every time.
 Crockpot and stovetop instructions included!

 Ingredients

-• 1 ½ lbs chicken thighs 4 large boneless and skinless thighs
+• 1 ½ lbs chicken thighs, 4 large boneless and skinless thighs

 • ½ tbsp ground cumin